-When the traffic load grows on your network, how do you steer around congestion and reduce collisions?
+When the traffic load grows on your network, how do you steer around congestion and reduce collisions to improve network speed?
 By switching.

 "Network switches are like the tires of a car—you take them for granted until there's a problem," says ITPointe President Gabriel Ruiz.
 "Then everybody relying on them suffers."